-- Obtain financing only when necessary - Identify the timing and amount of debt or other financing as efficiently as possible - Obtain the most favorable interest rate and other related costs - Maintain future financial flexibility when appropriate
+- o Obtain financing only when necessary - Identify the timing and amount of debt or other financing as efficiently as possible - Obtain the most favorable interest rate and other related costs - Maintain future financial flexibility when appropriate

 The Debt Management Committee is responsible for formulating all debt financing recommendations.
 As a benchmark, the County strives to repay at least 30 percent of the principal amount of its bonded debt within five years and at least 60 percent within 10 years.
-The County will not engage in debt financing unless the proposed obligation, when combined with all existing debts, will result in debt ratios throughout the life of the proposed obligation that are no less than the three of the five following benchmarks:
+The County will not engage in debt financing unless the proposed obligation, when combined with all existing debts, will result in debt ratios throughout the life of the proposed obligation that are no less than the three of the four following benchmarks:

-- Per capita direct debt will not exceed \$500; - Per capita direct, overlapping and underlying debt will not exceed \$3,000; - Direct debt as a percentage of estimated full market value will not exceed 1.5 percent; - Direct, overlapping and underlying debt as a percentage of estimated full market value will not exceed 6.0 percent; and - Annual debt service will not exceed 20 percent of budgeted expenditures.
+- o Per capita direct debt will not exceed \$500; - Per capita direct, overlapping and underlying debt will not exceed \$3,000;

+- O Direct debt as a percentage of estimated full market value will not exceed 1.5 percent; and - O Direct, overlapping and underlying debt as a percentage of estimated full market value will not exceed 6.0 percent.